- 13 Feb 2025

 -

-If user information is set in all the calls, then the user detected is 1.
+If user information is set in all calls, then the user detected is 1.

-Every time Whatfix loads on a browser, it looks up the unique cookie.
-If absent, a unique ID is generated and saved as a cookie.
+Every time Whatfix loads in a browser, it looks up the unique cookie.
+If absent, it generates a unique ID and saves it as a cookie.
 Subsequent sessions use the same cookie value to identify the user.
-This user ID is sent in all Analytics events.
+This user ID is sent in all analytics events.

 Configure custom User Identification Rules

-If your application has any other way of capturing user information, such as login status, Whatfix enables you to configure custom User Identification Rules using Advanced Customization.
+If your application captures user information through other means, such as login status, Whatfix enables you to configure custom User Identification Rules using Advanced Customization.

 For more information, see Configure Custom User Identification Rules.